MrAhile/K8s-CKA/1-Cluster/roles.md

 yes
 ```

-3. Make user user *thomas* can create, list, get, update, delete all the deployments in the *dev* namespace
+3. Make user user *thomas* can create, list, get, update, delete the Deployments in the *dev* Namespace

 Create the Role: